Aftermath: 47 - Chimes at Midnight (2015)

 “Well, I’m sure it thinks you’re worth waiting for,” Newton says, deliberately lascivious.

 Hermann rolls his eyes.
 “Touché.
-I find myself wounded by the rapier-like wit of a nine-year old.”
+I find myself wounded by the rapier-like wit of a nine-year-old.”

 Newton smirks.
 “I was a year into my first PhD at nine, so I choose not to be offended by that.”

-Hermann snorts, the briefing starts, but he’s now distracted.
-Nine?
-Really?
-Ugh, of course really.
+Of course, really.
 He hasn’t back-calculated the man’s academic degrees since he was first trying to estimate his age.
 What had the first one been?
-Was it Chemistry?
-He tries to picture Newton at eight years of age.
+Was it chemistry?
+He tries to picture Newton at eight.
 It’s not hard.
 Undersized, glasses, winsome to the point of lethality, preternaturally dexterous even then.
 No wonder he’s so obnoxious.
 No wonder he’s not quite attuned to polite social norms.
 No wonder he has no native respect for authority, propriety, decorum.
 Who leaves a child that young at MIT, no matter how precocious?
 Terrible.

 Lightcap drones on about organizational objectives.